realmq/realmq-platform/docs/spec/draft/multi-client-auth-token.md

 - With the one connection per auth token rule we have a connection limit build in.
 This will be lost so we have to add some logic to enforce connection limits to avoid a potential DOS vector.
+- Auth token online status calculation becomes harder as its not binary anymore but we have to count number of open connections.
+That's something we have to do for the limit thing anyway.

 ## Voting
 tbd